-Area of Responsibility codes designate the curriculum areas, provide further program information, or allow additional tracking for management information purposes.
+Area of responsibility codes designate the curriculum areas, provide further program information, or allow additional tracking for management information purposes.

-Bold type does not indicate required roll up codes; Bold type does identify minimum requirements for AOR codes.
+Bold type does not indicate required roll up codes; Bold type does identify minimum requirements for area codes.

-Note: An "x" indicates a rollup of accounts to the digits indicated.
-For example a 12XX Function represents all Functions that have a "12" prefix.
+Note: An "X" indicates a rollup of accounts to the digits indicated.
+For example, a 12XX function represents all functions that have a "12" prefix.

-Function Description To designate: 1121 Middle School/Jr. High Instruction Curriculum Area 1131 High School Instruction Curriculum Area 12xx Special Education Maintenance of Effort, if applicable 1271 Remediation Curriculum Area 21xx Special Education Support Maintenance of Effort, if applicable 2190 Special Education Direction Maintenance of Effort, if applicable 2240 Staff Development Targeted Training, if applicable 2550 Special Education Transportation Maintenance of Effort, if applicable
+Function Description Designate 1121 Middle School/Junior High Instruction Curriculum Area 1131 High School Instruction Curriculum Area 12XX Special Education Maintenance of Effort, if Applicable 1271 Remediation Curriculum Area 21XX Special Education Support Maintenance of Effort, if Applicable 2190 Special Education Direction Maintenance of Effort, if Applicable 2240 Staff Development Targeted Training, if Applicable 2550 Special Education Transportation Maintenance of Effort, if Applicable

-If salaries are charged to an area code, payroll costs and fringe benefits must be charged there also as benefits follow salaries.
+If salaries are charged to an area code, payroll costs, and fringe benefits must be charged there also as benefits follow salaries.
 Area codes should be attached to functions as required in all funds.